minprog/programmeren-2/problems/adventure-more/adventure.md

     2	EAST	1	DOWN	1

-The third and final part describes objects that may be found in the game.
-You will not use these in the "standard edition" of this problem.
+The third and final part describes "objects" that may be found in the game.
+A line contains first a "command" that can be typed to manipulate the object, then a TAB, then a short description of the object, then a TAB and finally the number of the room that the object will initially be placed in.

-Also included in your distribution is `SmallAdv.dat`, which is a bit larger and includes more advanced interactions.
+Also included in your distribution is `SmallAdv.dat`, which is a bit larger and includes more advanced interactions, as well as `CrowtherAdv.dat`, which is the complete original adventure game!

 ### `adventure.py`